 The redder the picture showed up, the hotter it was and closer to failure.
 Greens, yellows,

 During a home audit, the auditor looks for these color differences to determine where the home is letting

 outside air in.
 Very clever.

-If you need to insulate ductwork or your water heater.
+If you need to insulate ductwork, your attic, or your water heater.

-Where you can use motion sensors to turn off lights.
+Where you can employ motion sensors to turn off lights.

-If your shower heads should be modernized (think low-flow).
+If your shower heads or toilets should be replaced (think low-flow).

 Which appliances should be upgraded to Energy Star rated ones.